appscode-cloud/docs/docs/platform/api/rancher/_index.md

 # Rancher Integration API

-The Rancher Integration API wires ACE together with a Rancher management cluster.
+The Rancher Integration API wires the KubeDB Platform together with a Rancher management cluster.
 It lets a site administrator sync Rancher users into a Rancher-managed organization, obtain the `acerproxy` Helm installation command, download the platform CA certificate, and mint Rancher proxy-server tokens.
 It also exposes an